Illegal Search & Seizure

 Never assume that law enforcement has followed the rules.
 The truth is that on some occasions police officers may be guilty of illegal search and seizure.
 If you have been accused of a drug crime, you need to work with a lawyer who can identify whether your constitutional rights were violated and knows how to use that information to defend you.

-At Ronald E. Smith, P.C., in Fairfax, our attorneys have more than three decades of experience fighting drug offenses.
+At Ronald E. Smith, P.C., in Fairfax, our attorneys have more than three decades of experience fighting drug charges.
 We know the importance of thoroughly reviewing all aspects of the arrest and the events that led up to it.
 We are skilled at spotting the signs of procedural errors, which may ultimately lead to dismissal of your case.

 Signs Of Illegal Search And Seizure